What is the Flare Time Series Oracle?

 FTSO as an inflation mechanism

-The Flare Network tokenomics will be acting differently that many other smart contract networks as the total token supply of FLR is not capped.
+The Flare Network tokenomics for FLR utilize an inflationary mechanism through which additional FLR are delivered to participants of the FTSO.
 This means that rather than FLR serving as a deflationary asset it will be able to have the supply increased to scale to the growing value on the network.
 However, unlike inflation in traditional markets where the rate is controlled by a central bank, the inflation rate of FLR will be a governance parameter set by the holders of FLR.

 The FLR inflation rate is set to start at 10% of the originally minted 100B FLR supply per year for the first six months of Flare’s existence.
 After six months, the inflation rate going forward will be up for a governance vote.
 The FTSO rewards will serve as the mechanism for the FLR token inflation to be distributed to actors contributing to the integrity of the ecosystem’s price feeds.
 Thus, non-beneficial participants will not be rewarded by the inflation of FLR and in a sense over time have their FLR holdings diluted.